Digital-Working-Group/dvoice-tracking-qc-system/README.md

 To familiarize yourself with this repository, consider exploring:

-- [qc_pipelines.py](qc_scripts/qc_pipelines.py): combines scripts by inputting them as nodes to pipelines to build out the strucutre of the qc
+- [qc_pipelines.py](qc_scripts/qc_pipelines.py): combines scripts by inputting them as nodes to pipelines to build out the structure of the qc
 - [stream.py](qc_scripts/stream.py): holds the Pipeline and Node class structures
 - [logger.py](qc_scripts/logger.py): handles the saving and logging of pipeline results
 - [redcap.py](qc_scripts/redcap.py): handles pulling and validating REDCap records
 - [walk.py](qc_scripts/walk.py): walk functions to collect files
 - [compare_redcap.py](qc_scripts/compare_redcap.py): functions to compare filename information to REDCap field data
 - [write_flagged_excel.py](qc_scripts/write_flagged_excel.py): writes excels for manual review
-- [duplicates.py](qc_scripts/duplicates.py): functions to check for duplicates or too many file occurences
+- [duplicates.py](qc_scripts/duplicates.py): functions to check for duplicates or too many file occurrences
 - [destination.py](qc_scripts/destination.py): functions to define destination of files that passed all checks
 - [move.py](qc_scripts/move.py): functions to move files
 - [clean_dataset.py](qc_scripts/clean_dataset.py): functions to compare to and update the clean dataset of all files that have passed the QC

 To follow along with the example, use the files found in [redcap_example](redcap_example/) to set up your REDCap Project.

+# Provenance and Logging

+This repository handles logging using a provenance schema, based loosely off of the [Radifox](https://github.com/jh-mipc/radifox), which provides an example of provenance applied to imaging.
+You may edit the log contents by modifying the provenance dictionaries created in [logger.log_pipeline()](qc_scripts/logger.py) and [logger.log_node()](qc_scripts/logger.py).
+Our current implementation captures the following:
+    - Pipeline Data:
+        - Pipeline name
+        - Start time
+        - Duration
+        - Pipeline function name
+        - Pipeline input
+        - Nodes
+    - Node Data:
+        - Node name
+        - Start time
+        - Duration
+        - Node function name
+        - Node inputs (kwargs)

 # Installation and Setup
 ## Script setup